Safe Online Banking

 When you travel the internet to access electronic banking, you want to be assured, first and foremost, that effective safeguards are in place to make your visit safe, secure, and reliable.
 When you use electronic banking to visit your bank, whether it's to learn about rates, to review your accounts or to pay your bills, you are entering a secure area.
 Measures taken include one or more of the following:

 PASSWORD PROTECTION & PIN

-Your password and PIN (personal identification number) are the first line of defense, and are your unique identifier.
-Do not share them with anyone—most frauds involving hijacked accounts originate with someone the victim knows.
+Do not share your password and PIN (personal identification number) with anyone — most frauds involving hijacked accounts originate with someone the victim knows.

 This form of identity verification provides added security by requiring multiple forms of identification, such as something you know (password or PIN) and something you have (ATM card, smart card).

 Once online with your bank, your transactions and personal information are secured by encryption software that converts the information into code that is readable by only you and your bank.

 Bank privacy policies protecting your personal information are stringent.
 Your confidential information is treated with the utmost care, meeting or exceeding federal and state mandates.

 USING ONLINE BANKING